PDF(74.9 KB) View with Adobe Reader on a variety of devices

-This document describes specific scenario of implementing UCS C-series with MAB/802.1x authentication on Cisco switches.
+This document describes how to implement UCS C-Series with MAB/802.1x authentication on Cisco switches.

-One of the access control technique that Cisco provides is called MAC Authentication Bypass (MAB).
-MAB uses the MAC address of a device to determine what kind of network access to provide.
+One of the access control techniques that Cisco provides is MAC Authentication Bypass (MAB).
+MAB uses the MAC address of a device in order to determine what kind of network access to provide.

 In a network that includes both devices that support and devices that do not support IEEE 802.1X, MAB can be deployed as a fallback, or complementary, mechanism to IEEE 802.1X.
 If the network does not have any IEEE 802.1X-capable devices, MAB can be deployed as a standalone authentication mechanism.

 May 11 16:33:14.311 JST: %LINK-3-UPDOWN: Interface GigabitEthernet1/0/1, changed state to down May 11 16:33:15.312 JST: %LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet1/0/1, changed state to down May 11 16:33:17.891 JST: %LINK-3-UPDOWN: Interface GigabitEthernet1/0/1, changed state to up May 11 16:33:18.891 JST: %LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet1/0/1, changed state to up

 Sending 5, 100-byte ICMP Echos to 10.141.49.205, timeout is 2 seconds: .....
 Success rate is 0 percent (0/5) 3750#do sh access-sess int g1/0/1 details No sessions match supplied criteria.